-This easy cajun low country boil cooks a couple hours in a slow cooker.
-Simple yet packed full of flavor you can serve this year-round.
+Cajun seasoning spice up this easy slow cooker low country boil.
+Simple yet packed full of flavor, you can serve this Cajun dish year-round.

 In order to cook a low country boil in your slow cooker, you need a large to extra-large one.
-I’m talking 6-7 quarts here.
-The reason is because once all the food and water are added, your slow cooker will be full.
+By large I mean least 6 quarts.
+Once all the food and water are added, your slow cooker will be full.
 If you use a 6-quart it will be full to the rim.
 Anything smaller, you’ll have to revise the recipe to lower the quantities.
-For the first 2 hours of cooking, the only ingredients in the slow cooker are the water, garlic, cajun seasoning, potatoes, onion, celery, lemon and bay leaves.
+Everything cooks together EXCEPT the shrimp.
+The shrimp are added the last 30 minutes of cook time.
+While I say 30 minutes, I don’t know about you but whenever I cook shrimp in the slow cooker it’s usually done within 10 minutes or so.

-Looking for other Mardi Gras / Fat Tuesday recipes?
-Check out these:Print
+Looking for other Cajun recipes?
+Check out these.
+They’re all perfect Mardi Gras / Fat Tuesday.

-- 1 lb cooked sausage cut into 1-inch pieces
+- 1 lb andouille sausage cut into 1-inch pieces

-- 2 ears of corn, cut into 3-inch chunks
+- 2 ears of corn, broken in half

 - 1 lemon, cut in half

 - 2 celery stalks, cut into 1-inch pieces